A short classification of the characters in Quake Champions – Who is the best for your style of play in the Quake Arena?

 A: Simply jump consecutively while moving forward.
 The better your timing, the faster you’ll go.

 The Scalebearer is best described as a sprinting brute force.

-You can tag multiple players like in the NFL and train-kill, jump on enemies’ heads, or use the jumping pad to eviscerate your foes vertically.
-Because of its incredible weight, once he gets past a top speed of over 400 units per second, he can damage his opponents by hitting or crushing them.
+You can tag multiple players and train-kill, jump on enemies’ heads, or use the jumping pad to eviscerate your foes vertically.
+Because of his incredible weight, once he gets past a top speed of over 400 units per second he can damage his opponents by hitting or crushing them.
 Of course, you can also use the skill to run away when hurt.

 Sorlag is not as heavy and can even prove pretty athletic and fast.